 Dr. Adrian Camilleri: Thanks for having me, Brett.

-Dr. Adrian Camilleri: Well, as a psychologist, I’m really interested in how people make decisions.
+Dr. Adrian Camilleri: Well, as a behavioral scientist, I’m really interested in how people make decisions.
 Now, most of the decisions that I tend to study are those that you might call small, such as, how to choose different options on a menu?
 But a few years ago, I found myself having to make a number of very large decisions.
 So, I was deciding whether to get married to my long-term girlfriend.
 I was living in the US at the time and I had to decide what job to take and whether it was going to be in the US or back home in Australia.
 And then a little bit after that, I was deciding whether or not to buy a house and have children.
 So, these were so much more important than the decision about what to choose off a menu, and most of my research wasn’t really helpful in making these bigger life decisions.